On this page you can find a brief step-by-step instruction on how to collect data according to the TALD methodology.

 See Datasets for more detailed guidelines.

-Write an introductory chapter about your feature in rmarkdown
+Write an introductory chapter about your feature in google docs and upload it to your feature’s folder.

 Compile your own list of references using this table template.